 And why did the vice-president of integrity write the blog for Facebook’s reply to the president?
 Was the president of integrity too busy getting high with a hooker?

-Two things I can NOT get over right now is that Facebook has an integrity department and that Mark Zuckerberg Country Roads windsurfing video.
+Two things I can NOT get over right now is that Facebook has an integrity department and that ridiculous Mark Zuckerberg Country Roads windsurfing video.
 What Facebook needs is a department that tells oblivious people in the company when they’re looking like a national laughingstock.

-Did you know that having “Country Roads” stuck in your head will make you grow a tail?
+By the way, did you know that having “Country Roads” stuck in your head will make you grow a tail?

 Signed prints: The signed prints are just $40.00 each.
 Every cartoon on this site is available.
 You can pay through PayPal.
 If you don’t like PayPal, you can snail mail it to Clay Jones, P.O.
 Box 9103, Fredericksburg, VA 22403.
 I can mail the prints directly to you or if you’re purchasing as a gift, directly to the person you’re gifting.